Snake, Playable Right Here in This Post

 React wants to re-render when state changes.
 A game wants to update sixty times a second.
 If you put the snake's position in useState, you get sixty re-renders a second and a component that spends more time reconciling than playing.
 It works, technically, the way a car with square wheels technically rolls.

-The fix is to keep two kinds of state and refuse to let them mix.
+Claude's answer was to keep two kinds of state and refuse to let them mix.
 Everything the game loop touches lives in refs: the snake segments, the current direction, the food position, the tick speed.
 Refs update instantly and trigger nothing.
 React state is reserved for the moments a human actually needs the UI to change: the score ticking up, the game over screen, the pause overlay.
 In practice React re-renders a handful of times per game instead of thousands.

 The oldest bug in Snake